 1) Edible waste such as fruits and vegetable peels, wasted cooked food,

-2) Dry waste such as dry leaves, newspaper chunks and decomposable packaging material, and
+2) Dry waste such as dry leaves, newspaper chunks, and decomposable packaging material, and

 Step 3: Build your composting bin.
 Once you’ve segregated the waste, it is your turn to build the container in which all the composting will take place.
-You can use any kind of containers from a bucket to a big basket or it will work even in a garden pot.
+You can use any kind of container from a bucket to a big basket or it will work even in a garden pot.
 You then need to drill down 4-5 holes around the container at different levels so as to allow proper aeration for the composting process.

 Step 4: Start with the composting process.
-In your composting bin, add a layer of newspaper as a base to avoid any spill and a layer of soil at the bottom before beginning.
+In your composting bin, add a layer of a newspaper as a base to avoid any spill and a layer of soil at the bottom before beginning.
 To maintain healthy compost, you need to ensure that there is an equal amount of dry and wet waste in the bin.
 To do so, you can add even and alternate layers of dry and wet waste.
 You need to add soil once every week, and also to fasten the process, you can add some semi-composted soil to the fresh batch.

 Step 5: Dos & Don’ts to manage your compost.
-You can add extra newspaper waste or also make additional holes when your compost smells due to imbalance of waste in the bin.
+You can add extra newspaper waste or also make additional holes when your compost smells due to an imbalance of waste in the bin.
 You can also sprinkle some water if the compost turns too dry, and give the pile of waste a quick turn using a spade for aeration to allow the waste to decompose successfully.
 Your compost will get ready within 8-10 weeks and will be okay to use in your garden or potted plants.

 While you can choose to decompose your waste at home, you can also choose to decompose large waste in GoClean machines designed by Clean India Ventures.
 The machines are designed to convert mixed organic waste into compost within 24-48 hours.
 The machine offers a path-breaking technology that allows enables users in proper kitchen waste management process, temple waste management, or horticulture waste management into Organic Compost and Liquid Fuel.